 That makes the Roth IRA the wise option if you may need a portion of or all your contributions before retirement.
 Furthermore, you must begin taking required minimum distributions from a traditional IRA when you turn 72 or face stiff penalties.

-Pro tip: If you have an IRA, make sure you sign up for a free analysis from Blooom.
+Pro tip: If you have an IRA or other retirement account, make sure you sign up for a free analysis from Blooom.
 After connecting your accounts, they will assess your asset allocation to make sure it fits with your risk tolerance.
 They will also make sure you’re properly diversified and aren’t paying too much in fees.

 Taxable Brokerage Account